juanojeda/new-music-friday/docs/requirements/REQ-009-dynamic-theme-from-artwork.md

     Scenario: Extract dominant color from SVG during fetch-playlists Given a playlist with generated SVG artwork
       When the fetch-playlists task runs
-      Then the dominant color is extracted and stored with the playlist data in playlists.nmf.json
+      Then the dominant color is determined by the color of the SVG path with the most vector points And the dominant color is stored with the playlist data in playlists.nmf.json
     ```
   - Dependencies: FR-009-001